 Note 25.
 Additional Company Information

 The Company is a proprietary limited company and is incorporated in Australia and operates in Australia and overseas.
+The ultimate parent is a Hong Kong incorporated entity - Fosun International Limited.

 The registered office and principal place of business is: